twooster/op-cli-wrapper/README.md

 1. Install the 1Password CLI: https://1password.com/downloads/command-line/ somewhere in your `$PATH`
 2. Install this tool somewhere in your path, too

+If you want to be really special, you can modify the `sop` tool to point at the actual `op` bin (or set `OP_BIN` in your environment), and you can then put this tool in your path as `op`.
+It will then drop seamlessly into any tooling you have that uses the `op` binary.

 ## Usage